nichenqin1001/lettering/README.md

 var lettring = new Lettering(element);

 lettering.once('afterTyping', function(){
-  // will be log only once
+  // will be logged only one time console.log('typed');
-  console.log('typed');
 })
 ```